shailendra/github-with-vscode/README.md

 - Here you have to provide repository path
 ![alt](images/repo-url.jpg)<br>
 You can also open above dialog box using the **Git: Clone** command in the Command Palette `(Ctrl+Shift+P)`
 - After `Pres Enter Key` file browser window will open.
-Provide locaton to clone repository.
+Provide location to clone repository.
-- After Cloned repository on given loation.
+- After Cloned repository on given location.
 Make changes in file or add any new file.<br>
 ![alt](images/after-change.png)

 - Now you’ll see in the Source Control panel that your new file shows up with the letter `U` beside it. `U` stands for untracked file, meaning a file that is new or changed, but has not yet been added to the repository:
 - To commit your changes, type a commit message into the input box at the top of the Source Control panel.
 Then, click the check icon to perform the commit<br>
 ![alt](images/commit.jpg)

-- Now All commited changes are on local repository.
+- Now All committed changes are on local repository.
 To upload on github repository, Click on push.<br>
 ![alt](images/push.jpg)

 - Now you will see a prompt to sign in.
 VS Code requires GitHub authentication first time.<br>